Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Sure.
 As Doug said, Robbie, there were some phases that happened from the beginning of March until the end of the quarter.
 And really what we saw after Easter holiday is things did become more stable, mix normalized to a point, given the stimulus money that's in the market and things have been relatively consistent across the box and the channel since that point.
 So to your question, the phases have been quite fine, but they seem to be more stable over the last few weeks.

 On the second part of the question, as you said was reopening and we will be managing the business geographically state-to-state, city-to-city.
 And over the next few weeks, we'll be reopening some of the services in the areas we believe it's safe for our associates and customers for us to operate.
-Those services would be things like our tire and service centers, our [Auto] Care Centers, and our optical center.
+Those services would be things like our tire and service centers, [indiscernible] care centers, and our optical center.
 So we're doing those.
 We are reopening a few of those in limited spots this week to learn how to best give that service back to our customers.

 And then the third part of the question was inflation.
 We have seen some inflation in categories like milk, eggs and dairy later in the quarter, and that seems to have subsided somewhat.
 And then protein inflation has picked up over the last few weeks, as plants have been inoperable in certain parts of the country.
 And as those have gotten back to limited operating capacities, we will continue to moderate that.
 But fortunately, the Walmart merchandising team, merchandising team is a very qualified team and they will be able to do a number of things to help customers in any way possible to maintain values in the stores.
 And then finally, maintain margins appropriately as we move through the rest of the quarter.